RPGGO-AI/l-gos-spec/schema_v1/game_v1.md

 ## Embedding methods

 - .json file with no image.
 Discouraged for user-friendliness.
-- PNG/APNG: JSON string encoded in base64 inside the "MOD" EXIF metadata field.
+- PNG/APNG: JSON string encoded in base64 inside the "GAME" EXIF metadata field.
 Highly recommended for better user-friendliness.

 ## Fields